SimoneVizzuso/fantasy_npc_generator/README.md

 This is a simple NPC generator for fantasy settings.
 It is designed based on Dungeons and Dragons 5th Edition, but can be used for any fantasy setting.
 It is designed to be used by a Dungeon Master to quickly generate NPCs for their campaign.
 It is a work in progress and will be updated as I have time to work on it.

 ## How to Use
+The first step is lone the repo with the command `git clone https://github.com/SimoneVizzuso/fantasy_npc_generator` or download the zip file from the GitHub page.
+For the generator to work, you also need to install a LLM (Large Language Model).
+The fastest and easiest way to do this is to use Ollama.
+- You can download Ollama from [here](https://ollama.com/)

-The first step is setting up a Python Environment: this guide will walk you through the process for setting up a new PC without Python.
+Then you need to setting up a Python Environment: this guide will walk you through the process for setting up a new PC without Python.
 ### Step 1: Download and Install Python

 - Open your web browser and navigate to the official Python website [here](python.org).